sunnyghodeswar/crashless/README.md

 ## 🎯 What is Crashless?

 **Crashless** is a lightweight middleware that automatically catches **all errors** in your Express app—whether they're async rejections, thrown errors, or promise failures.
 Your server will never crash from unhandled errors again.

+### 🆕 v0.3.0: Built-in Observability

+Crashless now includes a **complete observability system** built right in!
+Drop in the middleware and instantly get:

+- 📊 **Real-time Dashboard** — Visual monitoring panel at `/crashless` showing request rates, error rates, latency distributions, and more
+- 📈 **In-memory Metrics Engine** — Prometheus-like metrics with counters, histograms, and rolling time windows
+- 🎯 **Request Tracking** — Automatic collection of method, route, latency, status codes, and timestamps
+- 📡 **Export Formats** — Prometheus and OpenTelemetry export endpoints for integration with Grafana, Jaeger, and more
+- 🔍 **Error Intelligence** — Track errors by code, view recent errors, and monitor trends over time

+All of this works **zero-dependency** — the dashboard uses CDN resources, and metrics are stored in-memory.
+Perfect for startups who need observability without infrastructure, and perfect for teams who want to feed data into existing monitoring systems.

 ### The Problem It Solves